kurrent-io/KurrentDB-Client-Go/docs/api/appending-events.md

 You can append events to multiple streams in a single atomic operation.
 Either all streams are updated, or the entire operation fails.

 ::: warning
+Metadata must be a valid JSON object, using string keys and string values only.
-Currently, metadata must be valid JSON.
-Binary metadata will not be supported in this version.
-This limitation ensures compatibility with KurrentDB's metadata handling and will be removed in the next major release.
+Binary metadata is not supported in this version to maintain compatibility with KurrentDB's metadata handling.
+This restriction will be lifted in the next major release.
 :::

 ```go